-The Bank, through Al Rayan (UK) Limited (a wholly-owned subsidiary of the Bank at the time), acquired a 95.0 per cent. stake in Al Rayan Bank PLC in 2014, which was increased to 98.3 per cent. immediately after the acquisition, in line with its strategy to improve geographical diversification.
+The Bank acquired a 95.0 per cent. stake in Al Rayan Bank PLC in 2014, which was increased to 98.3 per cent. immediately after the acquisition, in line with its strategy to improve geographical diversification.
 However, in December 2016, the Bank sold 30 per cent. of its ownership in Al Rayan (UK) Limited reducing its effective ownership in Al Rayan Bank PLC from 98.3 per cent. to 68.8 per cent.
-The sale was agreed pursuant to the financing arrangements the Bank had entered into at the time of acquisition under which the Bank could, at its option, sell to QIA up to 30 per cent. of the shares of Al Rayan Bank PLC.
-In July 2021, the Bank acquired an additional 5 per cent. of the shares in the capital of Al Rayan (UK) Limited, which increased its shareholding in Al Rayan Bank PLC from 68.8 per cent. to 73.8 per cent.
+The sale was agreed pursuant to the financing arrangements the Bank had entered into at the time of acquisition under which the Bank could, at its option, sell to the Qatar Investment Authority up to 30 per cent. of the shares of Al Rayan Bank PLC.

 Al Rayan Bank PLC witnessed strong asset growth and turned profitable in 2015 having sustained losses for several years prior to the Bank's acquisition.
 Net profit after tax for 2015 was reported at GBP 10.3 million, an increase of approximately 745 per cent. compared to GBP 1.2 million for 2014.
-As at 31 December 2021, Al Rayan PLC reported net profit after tax of GBP 8.8 million and total assets of GBP 2.3 billion.
+As at 31 December 2019, Al Rayan PLC reported net profit after tax of GBP 6,111 and total assets of GBP 2,247,300.

-Al Rayan Bank PLC has a total of three branches strategically located throughout major cities in the UK.
+Al Rayan Bank PLC has a total of six branches and seven business development offices strategically located throughout major cities in the UK.
 In 2015, an exclusive high-end private banking branch was launched in Knightsbridge in London to cater to the Bank's retail and high net worth client base.

-In addition to the bank's branch and office network, the bank serves over 83,193 customers through a telephone-based contact centre and online and mobile banking services.
+In addition to the bank's branch and office network, the bank serves over 74,000 customers through a telephonebased contact centre and online and mobile banking services.